aws-samples/containers-blog-maelstrom/ecsa-svc-disc/all-outputs.md

 *All the sample outputs of commands are put in this markdown for the Blog post - **Implementing Custom Service Discovery for ECS-Anywhere Tasks**

 ---
-### Step 1 - Provision the ECS Cluster and Prepare the Activation ID and Activation Code
+### Step 1 - Provision the ECS cluster, VPCs/Subnets, EC2 Launch Template and ALB

 **1.**